Qiskit/qiskit.org/new-content/learning-resources/textbook.md

 ---
-title: Textbook
+title: Qiskit Textbook
 to: /textbook
-image: /images/landing-page/feature-hardware.jpg
+image: /images/learning-resources/textbook.png
 ctaLabel: Read the textbook
 classifications:
-  - level: beginner
+  - level: Beginner
     time: 1 year
-  - level: advanced
+  - level: Advanced
     time: 1 month
 ---
-Qiskit is a quantum computing SDK written in the python so you won’t need to learn a new language.
-If you need up your python skills before getting started, we recommend Khan Academy’s course.
+The Qiskit Textbook is a free digital open source textbook that will teach you the concepts of quantum computing while you learn to use Qiskit.